 When creating your Ticket automation rules, the first step is to select a trigger.
 The trigger determines when the rule will run.

-There are 6 trigger options available:
+There are 9 trigger options available:

 Conditions

 If you add more than one condition, use the Must match checkbox to determine which conditions must be true, or which conditions can be alternatives to each other.
-Learn more about Must match
+Learn more about Must match.

 Alternatively, you can leave conditions empty to create a general ticket automation rule that runs for all instances of the trigger.
-For example, if there are no conditions added to a rule with the New Ticket Created trigger, the rule will run for all new tickets.
+For example, if there are no conditions added to a rule with the New ticket created trigger, the rule will run for all new tickets.

-Note: Your custom fields are also available for all triggers.
+- Your custom fields are also available for all triggers.
 Learn more

 Actions

 Actions are performed when conditions and triggers selected for the rule are met.
-For example, if you want to notify the technician that a critical ticket was created, set up an automation rule with the New ticket created trigger and Priority equals Critical condition.
+For example, if you want to notify a technician that a critical ticket was created, set up an automation rule with the New ticket created trigger and Priority equals critical condition.
 Then, add the Send email to technician action.
 When configuring this action, you will need to select an Email template to determine the content of the email that the contact will receive.

 The following actions are available: